Willson Contreras Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Giants pitching staff ranks 12th in MLB.
+- The Giants pitching staff is 12th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Giants have the 18th-ranked team ERA across all league pitching staffs (4.45).
+- The Giants have a 4.39 team ERA that ranks 17th across all MLB pitching staffs.

-- Giants pitchers combine to allow 30 total home runs at a rate of 1.3 per game (to rank 20th in baseball).
+- Giants pitchers combine to rank 21st in baseball in home runs surrendered (32 total, 1.3 per game).

-- DeSclafani (1-1) takes the mound for the Giants in his fifth start of the season.
-He's put together a 2.63 ERA in 24 2/3 innings pitched, with 21 strikeouts.
+- Webb (1-4) gets the starting nod for the Giants in his sixth start of the season.
+He's put together a 5.28 ERA in 30 2/3 innings pitched, with 36 strikeouts.

-- His last time out came on Saturday against the New York Mets, when the righty tossed five innings, surrendering four earned runs while giving up seven hits.
+- The right-hander last pitched on Saturday against the New York Mets, when he tossed seven innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.